GrottoPress/cryflare/docs/00-GETTING-STARTED.md

 1. ##### Response:

-   A *Response* is *Cryflare*'s representation of the raw response received from the API server.
+   A *Response* is *Cryflare*'s representation of the raw response body received from the API server.
 It is a type-safe wrapper around the JSON response object.

    A *Response* may contain a `result`, which may be an *Item* (a single resource object), or a *List* (an array of resource objects)